dxxmsdxy/prompt/README.md

 # 📃 \<prompt\/\>
 ## A basic building block for the generative web.

-The new "prompt" element can be used as either a tag or an element (like the HTML "style" element).
+The new "prompt" element can be used as either a tag or an element (similar to the "style" element).

 Add a "prompt" to your HTML: